 A lot has happened to the design of smartphones since the iPhone made its debut in 2007.
 After the evolution of individual components from fingerprint sensors up to today’s face ID, the industry is now already focusing on the next big thing: a foldable smartphone.

 3D Imaging & Sensing:

 3D imaging and sensing are the technologies required to replicate human vision via recording depth information.
-Here, glass offers important solutions and plays an irreplaceable role in the key components for Face ID and further AR features.
-Specialty thin glass from SCHOTT in thickness ranges from 0.1 mm up to 1.1 mm is already used in AR-capable smartphones.
+Here, glass offers important solutions and plays an irreplaceable role in the key components for 3D imaging and sensing.
+Specialty thin glass from SCHOTT in thickness ranges from 0.03 mm up to 1.1 mm is already used in 3D sensing capable smartphones, and will enable future AR-capable devices.
 In general, it can be employed for various technology solutions like Time-of-Flight (ToF) and Structured Light, as well as Stereo Vision to help realize 3D imaging and sensing function.

 Well suited for 3D Applications